mitradranirban/samaano-fonts/out/fontspector/fontspector-report.md

-- ⚠️ **WARN** Glyph uni01D9 has interpolation issues:
-* Contour order mismatch: [0, 1, 2, 3, 4, 5, 6] in default vs [3, 0, 2, 1, 4, 5, 6] in slnt=-20
-* Contour 0 becomes underweight in slnt=-20 compared to default
-* Wrong start point: contour 1 should start at 3 in slnt=-20
-* Contour 1 becomes underweight in slnt=-20 compared to default [code: glyph]

-- ⚠️ **WARN** Glyph uni01DA has interpolation issues:
-* Contour order mismatch: [0, 1, 2, 3, 4, 5, 6] in default vs [3, 0, 2, 1, 4, 5, 6] in slnt=-20
-* Contour 0 becomes underweight in slnt=-20 compared to default
-* Wrong start point: contour 1 should start at 3 in slnt=-20
-* Contour 1 becomes underweight in slnt=-20 compared to default [code: glyph]

 - ⚠️ **WARN** Glyph uni0221 has interpolation issues:
 * Wrong start point: contour 5 should start at 6 in slnt=-20,wdth=200,wght=100 (and contour should be reversed) [code: glyph]